Reporting Sexual Misconduct & Getting Support

 Risk Reduction Factors and Bystander Engagement

-Risk reduction factors are steps people can take to minimize the possibility of sexual misconduct and increase their safety and their sense of empowerment.
-There is no guaranteed way to avoid sexual misconduct except for persons to stop assaulting others.
+Risk reduction factors are steps individuals can take to minimize the possibility of sexual misconduct and increase safety and a sense of empowerment for themselves or others.
+There is no guaranteed way to avoid sexual misconduct.
 These risk reduction factors and safety ideas are a choice, not a responsibility.
-Whether or not someone chooses to use these ideas, sexual misconduct is never the fault of the person who experiences it.
-We have a right to be in the world without having people hurt us.
+Whether someone chooses to use these ideas, sexual misconduct is not the fault of the person who experiences it.
 Remember that sexual activity is a choice, and all people, at any time, are free to choose whether or not to be sexually active.

 - Trust your gut and intuition.
 If you feel threatened, yell or leave the situation if you can do so safely.